mpchadwick/mpchadwick.github.io/_posts/2017-06-15-an-intro-to-xss-for-magento-developers.md

 ### The Idea

 The idea behind XSS, is that an attacker executes unauthorized malicious scripts in the context of another user's session.
 I find the name "cross site scripting" a bit misleading as there is not always a "cross site" involved in the attack.
-Often the malicious scripting is handled inline, rather than a `<script>` referencing an external site ("cross site").
+Often the malicious scripting is handled inline, rather than via a `<script>` tag referencing an external site ("cross site").
 As such, I prefer the name "script injection".
 However, this type of attack is universally known as XSS, so that's the name I'll use here.

 ### An Example